felicia7/440Project_pset4/README.md

  The code used for PCA analysis is similar to the above but columns not needed for this initial analysis were removed, this file is titled "activated_PBMC_trimmed.xlsx"

+ Data used is group by activated PBMCs and untreated groups, along with whether the proteins identified are from nuclear, cytoplasm, or secreted fractions.
+  Activated cells were treated with lipopolysaccaride (LPS) which induces an immune response in monocytes via a toll-like pathway.

+  Analysis code is written in python and requires pandas, sklearn.preprocessing, sklearn.decomposition (for PCA), and matplotlib